pingswept/me30-website/content/logistics/notes.md

 All about BJTs

-Build a BJT circuit to control an LED (or motor from the Motor Power Supply circuit discussed in the opening exercise).
-First hook up an LED without a BJT so you know you have your current-limiting resistor right.
+Exercise #5: Build a BJT circuit to control a motor.
+First hook up a motor without a BJT so you know you have your 12 V wired correctly.
+Also set up your 5 V regulator.
 Then, add the BJT with a base resistor.

+## Class 5:

+### Kicad practice, Kicad Q&A

+More Kicad practice with an in-class exercise to make the layout for a push-button motor supply PCB that would work in tandem with the Project 1 PCB (on the same breadboard).
+See Exercise #4.

+Kicad Q & A session using shared doc to crowd-source answers

 ## Class 4: Kicad